matplotlib/governance/governance.md

 Lead developer
 --------------

-The Project will have a Lead Developer (LD), who is currently Thomas A Caswell.
+The Project will have a Project Leader (PL), who is currently Thomas A Caswell.
-The LD has the authority to make all final decisions for The Project.
-In practice the LD chooses to defer that authority to the consensus of the community discussion channels and the Steering Council (see below).
-It is expected, and in the past has been the case, that the LD will only rarely assert their final authority.
-Because rarely used, we refer to LD’s final authority as a “special” or “overriding” vote.
-When it does occur, the LD override typically happens in situations where there is a deadlock in the Steering Council or if the Steering Council asks the LD to make a decision on a specific matter.
+The PL has the authority to make all final decisions for The Project.
+In practice the PL chooses to defer that authority to the consensus of the community discussion channels and the Steering Council (see below).
+It is expected, and in the past has been the case, that the PL will only rarely assert their final authority.
+Because rarely used, we refer to PL’s final authority as a “special” or “overriding” vote.
+When it does occur, the PL override typically happens in situations where there is a deadlock in the Steering Council or if the Steering Council asks the PL to make a decision on a specific matter.

-The LD is chair of the Steering Council (see below) and may delegate their authority on a particular decision or set of decisions to any other Council member at their discretion.
+The PL is chair of the Steering Council (see below) and may delegate their authority on a particular decision or set of decisions to any other Council member at their discretion.

-The LD can appoint their successor, but it is expected that the Steering Council would be consulted on this decision.
-If the LD is unable to appoint a successor, the Steering Council will make a suggestion or suggestions to the Main NumFOCUS Board.
-While the Steering Council and Main NumFOCUS Board will work together closely on the LD selection process, the Main NumFOCUS Board will make the final decision.
+The PL can appoint their successor, but it is expected that the Steering Council would be consulted on this decision.
+If the PL is unable to appoint a successor, the Steering Council will make a suggestion or suggestions to the Main NumFOCUS Board.
+While the Steering Council and Main NumFOCUS Board will work together closely on the PL selection process, the Main NumFOCUS Board will make the final decision.

-To ensure the benevolence of the LD, The Project encourages others to fork the project if they disagree with the overall direction the LD is taking.
+To ensure the benevolence of the PL, The Project encourages others to fork the project if they disagree with the overall direction the PL is taking.

 Steering Council
 ----------------